bazelbuild/bazelisk/README.md

 It automatically picks a good version of Bazel given your current working directory, downloads it from the official server (if required) and then transparently passes through all command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.

+## Installation

+On MacOS, you can `brew install bazelisk`.
+This adds both `bazelisk` and `bazel` to the `PATH`.

+Binary and source releases are provided on our [Releases](https://github.com/bazelbuild/bazelisk/releases) page.
+You can download one of these and add it to your `PATH` manually.

+Bazelisk is also published to npm.
+Frontend developers may want to install it with `npm install -g @bazel/bazelisk`.

+> You will notice that it serves an analogous function for Bazel as the
+> [`nvm` utility](https://github.com/nvm-sh/nvm) which manages your version of Node.js.

 Some ideas how to use it:
-- Install it as the `bazel` binary in your PATH (e.g. /usr/local/bin).
+- Install it as the `bazel` binary in your `PATH` (e.g. copy it to `/usr/local/bin/bazel`).
   Never worry about upgrading Bazel to the latest version again.
 - Check it into your repository and recommend users to build your software via `./bazelisk build //my:software`.
   That way, even someone who has never used Bazel or doesn't have it installed can build your software.